 What to expect

 Check out after breakfast and be at the Emu Bay Boat Ramp at 9am for a three-hour marine adventure.
 Join fifth-generation islander Andrew Neighbour on his high-powered jet boat to swim with dolphins and visit a colony of long-nosed fur seals.
-Feel free to try a bit of fishing before driving five kilometres (three miles) west towards Cygnet River, stopping for lunch at the quirky Frogs & Roses café, a rustic timber shed set inside a plant nursery that does pizzas topped with ingredients from the owner’s veggie patch.
-If gin’s your thing, stop in at the beautiful KI Spirits cellar door (just two minutes down the road) for tastings of its internationally-awarded liquors.
+Feel free to try a bit of fishing before driving five kilometres (three miles) west towards Cygnet River, stopping for lunch at the quirky Frogs & Roses café, a rustic timber shed set inside a plant nursery that serves pizzas topped with ingredients from the owner’s veggie patch.

 Take breakfast at the nearby Rustic Blue café, where wild kangaroos graze in the paddocks.
 Then do the 10-minute drive to Little Sahara where soaring sand dunes reach 70 metres (230 feet) above sea level.
 If you’ve got youngsters (or need to unleash your inner child), don’t miss a chance to rent a sand board and surf down the dune.
 Next, it’s a 15-minute drive to one of KI’s most famous attractions, Seal Bay.
 You’ll be admitted by park rangers onto a boardwalk that winds down into a steep rocky cove overlooking a stunning cusp of white sand on turquoise waters.
 It’s home to a colony of endangered Australian sea lions, and best seen on a ‘ranger walk’ among the pups, suckling mothers and fighting bulls.
-After, check into Southern Ocean Lodge, a favourite of royals and movies stars.
-The magnificent Great Room is your cliff-top sanctuary for dining, lounging, drinking and watching the Southern Ocean pound the rocky coast.
-You may never want to leave, but don't miss the sunset champagne and canapés experience among the Tammar wallabies in a neighbouring paddock.
+After, check in to Lifetime Private Retreats, a collection of five-star villas and holiday houses.
+Choose from accommodation with views of sandy beaches, outstretched coastline and rolling hillside.